Our Science Travels

 It was an intersection that had been a decade in the making.

-Meanwhile, in Connecticut, Conservancy Director of Science Adam Whelchel had created and led the evolution of a “Community Resilience Building ” (CRB) approach that had touched down in 40 communities representing more than 1 million residents in Connecticut alone.
+Meanwhile, in Connecticut, TNC Director of Science Adam Whelchel had created and led the evolution of a “Community Resilience Building ” (CRB) approach that had touched down in 40 communities representing more than 1 million residents in Connecticut alone.
 Numerous communities in other states are also adopting the approach.

 CRB was helping communities identify vulnerabilities, strengths and meaningful actions that they could take.